DEXPI/TestCases/README.md

-# DEXPI Home
+# DEXPI Test Cases

-A place to track issues pertaining to development and other concerns.
+A place to track all test cases.